num30/config/README.md

 }

 ```
-When you want to change, for example, DB Host of your applications you can do any of the following:
+When you want to change, a DB Host of your applications you can do it in 3 ways:
 1. create config `myconf.yaml` file in home directory
 ```
 db: